tinstructor/EHM/README.md

 According to the design principles and other useful information laid out in `EHM\Datasheets\bq25570.pdf` and `EHM\Literature\sluuaa7a.pdf`, the BQ25570 IC allows for a number of configurations to be made pertaining to its operation.
 But before we can start you might be wondering, what exactly is the function of this chip?
 The following quote should start to make things somewhat clear:

-> *The bq25570 device is a highly integrated energy harvesting Nano-Power management solution that ... is specifically designed to efficiently acquire and manage the microwatts (µW) to milliwatts (mW) of power generated from a variety of DC sources like photovoltaic (solar) or thermal electric generators. \[It is\] targeted toward products and systems, such as wireless sensor networks (WSN) which have stringent power and operational demands.*
+> *"The bq25570 device is a highly integrated energy harvesting Nano-Power management solution that ... is specifically designed to efficiently acquire and manage the microwatts (µW) to milliwatts (mW) of power generated from a variety of DC sources like photovoltaic (solar) or thermal electric generators. \[It is\] targeted toward products and systems, such as wireless sensor networks (WSN) which have stringent power and operational demands."*
 >
 > **Texas Instruments**